Charitable Contributions You Think You Can Claim but Can't

 Promised donations do not equate to tax-deductible donations.
 That pledge you made doesn't become deductible until you actually give the money.
 When you agree to contribute $10 per month during a fund-raising drive, only the monthly payments you make during the tax year can be deducted on that year's return.
 You cannot claim $120 if you only paid $40.

 The gift that's not a gift

 Tax preparers frequently find themselves presenting bad news to clients seeking charitable deductions for bingo games, raffle tickets or lottery-based drawings used by organizations to raise money.
-"A lot of people think fund-raising tickets are deductible; they are not," Parquette says.
+Unfortunately, fund-raising tickets are not deductible.

 Another misconception relates to community drives aimed at helping an individual or family with medical costs, loss of a house from fire or funeral expenses.
-He suggests making sure that the cause is sponsored by an 501(c)(3) organization such as the Salvation Army or Red Cross so your financial assistance meets the deductibility test.
+Make sure that the cause is sponsored by an 501(c)(3) organization such as the Salvation Army or Red Cross so your financial assistance meets the deductibility test.